-Do animal shelters get a spike in returned pets in the beginning of the year?
+The truth about why pets get returned

 Some rescue groups won't allow any pet adoptions as gifts, except to family members.
 (Photo: ngorkapong/Shutterstock)

-Most rescue groups and shelters don't seem to be fans of giving pets as surprise gifts unless it's parents who want to surprise their kids.
-In that case, the parents typically understand the family commitment that will be necessary.
+Most rescue groups and shelters still aren't fans of giving a pet as a surprise gift unless it's parents who want to surprise their kids.
+In that case, the parents typically understand that a family commitment will be necessary.

 "Many people have a somewhat romantic view of what dog ownership is like.
 This romanticism can become exaggerated by the warmth and loving kindness associated with the Christmas season," writes Ruth Ginzberg at PetRescue.com.
 "People who have not had dogs before, or who have not had dogs since they were themselves children, or who have recently had a dog but one who was a canine senior citizen trained and socialized to the family's ways long ago, often are completely unaware of how much work it is to raise a puppy from infancy into a good adult canine companion."

-Note: Editor's note: This story has been updated since it was published in January 2017.